 To hear about our current inventory and vehicles coming soon.

 Information deemed reliable, but not guaranteed.
+Vehicle sale price includes shipping within the continental US.
 The price listed is our best cash price.
-If needed, financing should be secured through your personal bank or credit union.
+If needed, financing should be secured through your personal bank, auto loan or credit union.
 All prices and specifications are subject to change without notice.
 Sale prices may not include additional fees such as government fees, taxes, title, registration fees, finance charges, dealer document preparation fees, administration fee and processing fees.
 All sales are Final and are sold "As Is".
 All vehicle deposits are Non-Refundable.
 Additional charges may apply and will include dealer documentation and administration fee of $350.00.
-30 Day temporary tags are available for $25.00 and must provide proof of vehicle insurance before being issued.
+30 Day temporary tags are available for $25.00 and buyer must provide proof of vehicle insurance before issued.

 Life's too Short to Drive Boring Cars